Last Updated on by

 Understanding the Waiting Period for a Pre-Existing Condition

-Federal law allows insurers to refuse to cover pre-existing conditions for the first six months of coverage.
-This six-month waiting period is the “lookback period”; it allows insurers to delay coverage for health conditions you sought treatment prior to applying.
+Federal law allows insurers to refuse to cover pre-existing conditions for the first six months.
+The six-month waiting period is the “lookback period”; it allows insurers to delay coverage for health conditions you sought treatment prior to applying.

 Do Medicare Supplement Plans Cover Pre-Existing Conditions